 should eventually reach about 25m.

 Until recently this was in the genus Xanthocyparis.
-You may find it described elsewhere under this name or the genus Cupressus.
+It was moved to the genus Chamaecyparis and then to Callitropsis.
+You may find it described elsewhere under these names or even under the genus

 Photos taken in Belfast Botanic Gardens in 2010.
 Copyright: Friends of Belfast Botanic Gardens.